 Table of contents

-Qatar’s development co-operation and humanitarian assistance align with its National Vision 2030 and the 2030 Agenda for Sustainable Development, demonstrating the state’s commitment to international development and global solidarity.
-The country aims to position itself as a key global partner in international co-operation, upholding development effectiveness and humanitarian principles to ensure co-ordinated, sustainable and impactful assistance while maintaining flexibility to respond to humanitarian crises and emerging global challenges.
-Qatar’s official development assistance (ODA) is estimated at USD 656.3 million (preliminary data) in 2024, representing 0.32% of its gross national income (GNI).
+Qatar places development co-operation and humanitarian assistance at the core of its foreign policy, aligned with the Qatar National Vision 2030, the 2030 Agenda for Sustainable Development, and the Doha Programme of Action, demonstrating the state’s commitment to international development and global solidarity.
+Qatar aims to position itself as a key global partner in international co-operation that, guided by development effectiveness and humanitarian principles, ensures a co-ordinated, sustainable and impactful contribution to the Sustainable Development Goals (SDGs) while maintaining flexibility to respond to humanitarian crises and emerging global challenges.
+Qatar’s total official development assistance (ODA) (USD 911.2 million, preliminary data) increased by 23.4% in 2025, representing 0.43% of gross national income (GNI).

 Policy